schen8180/data440/hw1/hw1_report.md

 ```
 ## Discussion

-In this part of the exercise, I browsed the web and experimented with the command link to search for a way to make a single line multiple curl commands.
+In this part of the exercise, I browsed the web and experimented with For this part of the exercise, I browsed the web and experimented with the command link to look for a way to make single-line curl commands.
-I discovered that to make curl commands on a single line, I simply need to issue the requests all together at once on a line beside the given URI in my terminal.
-The L command allows curl to follow redirects up to 500 times, the I command helps curl make a HEAD request.
-The -A option helps curl change the user agent name.
+I discovered that to make curl commands on a single line, I need to issue the requests all together at once on a line beside the given URI.
+I also learned that I need the L, I, and A curl commands to complete the tasks given.
+The L command allows curl to follow redirects up to 500 times, whereas the I command helps curl make a HEAD request.
+Additionally, The -A option helps curl change the user agent name in the terminal.
 In this case, the tasks are: issue a HEAD HTTP request, follow redirects, and change the user-agent to "DATA 440" for the link, https://t.co/KSHFYLmmB0
 HTTP.
-Thus, the curl command in the terminal would be: curl -L -I -A "DATA 440" https://t.co/KSHFYLmmB0.
+Thus, the curl command to issue in the terminal would be curl -L -I -A "DATA 440" https://t.co/KSHFYLmmB0.

 # Q3
 Write a Python program to find links to PDFs in a webpage.